Select Page

 Competitive Advantage: Resilience as a Differentiator

 Resilient companies often emerge from crises stronger and more agile than their competitors.
-They have a built-in competitive advantage because they’ve learnt how to adapt to disruption and can navigate uncertainty with confidence.
+They have a built-in competitive advantage because they prepared for disruption before it arrived, and can navigate uncertainty with confidence.

 As Lou Holtz said, “It’s not the load that breaks you down, it’s the way you carry it.”